Published in

 2. Light and Value.

-This father composed this artwork with a higher intensity and brightly illuminating canvas.
+Father composed this artwork with a higher intensity and brightly illuminating surface.
 There is lightness in the artwork, which does not include shadows over the figures and parts of the background.
-However, the garden is darker shaded, which contrasts coordinatingly with the illuminance in the centre figures of the canvas.
+However, the garden is darker, which contrasts coordinatingly with the illuminance of the central figures on the canvas.

 Annunciation (Fra Angelico) light and value

-The artist used contrasting bright colours with the yellow and red ochres for a subtle beauty in the canvas.
-As there are warmer colours, it creates relaxation for the viewer’s eyes.
+The artist used contrasting bright colors with the yellow and red ochres for a subtle beauty in the canvas.
+As there are warmer colors, it creates relaxation for the viewer’s eyes.

 Resources.